 Early Life and Education

 David Hilbert was born on January 23, 1862, in Königsberg, Prussia, on the Baltic Sea.
-Since the end of World War 2, Königsberg has been called Kaliningrad and is part of Russia.
+Königsberg is now called Kaliningrad and is part of Russia.

-At the age of 10, Hilbert began as a student at the Friedrichskollegium Gymnasium – a high school for academically talented children, where he studied for seven years.
+At age 10, Hilbert began as a student at the Friedrichskollegium Gymnasium – a high school for academically talented children, where he studied for seven years.
 In his final high school year, he transferred to the more specialist math-science Wilhelm Gymnasium.
-He graduated from the Wilhelm Gymnasium at the highest academic level – good enough to study for a degree at any European university.
+He graduated at the highest academic level – good enough to study for a degree at any European university.

 His mathematics teacher, whose name was Hermann von Morstein, wrote a note of recommendation for him, saying: